- Shareholders Equity

 - 3 for 2 stock split will increase Horizon’s outstanding shares from approximately 25.6 million shares prior to the split to approximately 38.4 million shares

-Also, the stock splits enhance the liquidity in the market as the number of shares is increased.
+Also, it enhances the liquidity in the market as the number of shares is increased.
 High liquidity results in an efficient market with the low bid-ask spread.

 Significance of Share Splits for Investors